Special Strippit HECC80 CNC Control Parts

 Field with Bubble-Memory to the HECC80/302 Type.

---- HECC80/302 on FC1000/3 Machines,
+--- HECC80/302 Used on FC1000/3 Machines,

 has Bubble-Memory

---- HECC80/304 on FC1500/45 Machines
+--- HECC80/304 Used on FC1500/45 Machines

---- HECC80/306 on FC1250/30/1500 &
+--- HECC80/306 Used on FC1250/30/1500 and

 FC1250/30/1500 Lasertool Machines

---- HECC80/BC on Blanking Center Machines
+--- HECC80/BC Used on Blanking Center Machines

-We have Bubble Boards &
+We have Bubble Memory Boards & Socket-Type

-Socket-Type Intel Bubble Chips In-Stock!
+Intel Bubble Chips In-Stock!
+Machine Technologies can

-We also have Various Updates & Fixes for Both Bubble Boards and the Machine itself to help Prevent the Various "DFxx" Dead Bubble Board Error Messages.
+the Machine itself to help Prevent Various "DFxx" Dead Bubble Board Error Messages.
+Call for Details.

-This is the #17546-000 Resolver Feedback Package,
+This is #17546-000 Resolver Feedback Package,

-and the #17648-000 Resolver-Coupling.
-Both are Located on the End of Each (X, Y, T) Servo Motor, for Axis Position-Feedback to the CNC Control.
+Both are Located on End Of Each (X, Y, T) Servo Motor for Axis Position-Feedback to CNC Control.

-When a Machine Axis is "Jumping",
+When a Machine Axis is

-"Mispositioning", or "Running-Away",
+"Jumping", "Mispositioning", or "Running-Away",

-This Is The First Place to Investigate !!!
+The Resolver Is The First Place to Investigate !!!

-Remove the Package from the Motor, and Spin & Rock the Small Resolver Shaft between your Fingers.
 If there is much Shaft-Sideplay, or if it Turns-Rough, Replace the Feedback Package!

 Broken Resolver & Tach Wires, and Loose